rmit-kent-go/GitTestFolder/README.md

 ## Summary
 The Social Media Analyzer application has achieved the following functionalities:
+- Reading posts.csv file to initialize post into database
 - Displaying menu on console
 - Reading user input to run the respective functionalities displayed on menu
 - Adding new post into the database along with its details include id, content, author, likes, shares and date-time